- Feel like you cannot get through to your kids? Like they just don’t listen?

 * CATCH ‘EM BEING GOOD!!
 Why do I put this advice in discipline?
 Because most have been trained (most often with the very best of intentions) by parents, and society in general, to mostly catch children being bad (followed by punishing discipline) in an effort to extinguish the negative behavior . . . we forget that parenting is about teaching and guiding, NOT just about discipline.
 The most powerful form of guidance is rewarding the positive, along with natural and consistent consequences for negative behaviors.

 * When you need to enforce consequences for negative behaviors, make sure that you KEEP YOUR COOL and that the consequence fits the mistake. . . in other words, if your teen is on the phone for 10 minutes longer than curfew, grounding them from the phone for a month is completely inappropriate and jeopardizes your credibility as a reasonable parent that your teen can learn from.
 As a general rule of thumb, grounding should last no longer than 2 weeks for extreme behavior.
 The reasoning behind this number is that for children and teens, any longer might as well be an eternity, and for young children, they forget what they are being punished for and may come to associate their grounding with appropriate behaviors they have developed since the grounding was enforced. . . for teenagers, they are likely to begin a power struggle where their logic is, “Well, I’m grounded forever anyway, I might as well get ’em back, or have some fun while I’m grounded.”
 (Sometimes, 3 weeks is appropriate as it typically takes 21 days of a new behavior being repeated for a new habit to be formed–again, this length of grounding should be reserved for serious behavioral issues.
-Always feel free to contact me for help on deciding length of consequences . . . and forms of rewards).
+Always feel free to contact me for help in deciding the length of consequences . . . and forms of rewards).

 * BE CLEAR about what the inappropriate behavior is, and why it is not appropriate.
 Explain what the more appropriate behavior is, and always try to wrap up with clarifying that you love them even though you may not like how they are behaving.

-* Have ground rules written down in advance, and add to the list as necessary . . . if a behavior is not listed, or alluded to on the list, then you don’t have to impose a consequence . . .
+* Have ground rules written down in advance, and add to the list as necessary . . . if a behavior is not listed or alluded to on the list, then you don’t have to impose a consequence . . .
 YET.
 Add the behavior to the list, explain why it is inappropriate and what the future consequence will be, then move on.
 Of course, if the behavior is an obvious violation of laws, safety, etc., then some sort of consequence is fine.
 Just remember to keep your cool and NEVER ACT OUT OF RAGE.

 *Adapted from Transforming the Difficult Child.
-See Book list.

-Philosophy: Reward the good by giving points; impose immediate/natural consequences for the inappropriate behavior by deducting points along with other consequences (time outs, replacing/repairing broken items, an apology, etc.) if needed (just taking away points is often sufficient for many difficult behaviors; however, do not hesitate to use ‘time-out’ etc. in conjunction-just do NOT overdo it).
+Philosophy: Reward the good by giving points; impose immediate/natural consequences for the inappropriate behavior by deducting points along with other consequences (timeouts, replacing/repairing broken items, an apology, etc.) if needed (just taking away points is often sufficient for many difficult behaviors; however, do not hesitate to use ‘time-out’ etc. in conjunction; just do NOT overdo it).

 Motto: “CATCH EM BEING GOOD!!!!”

 Create a system that is age appropriate (sticker and star charts for younger kids, graph paper a little later on, and accounting ledger for teens) where positive behavior is awarded points (more points for how big the behavior is), and negative behavior has points deducted (again, more points for bigger behaviors).
-Your Point Chart can be divided into 3 levels of positive behaviors (and 3 levels of rewards/points), and 3 levels of negative behaviors (again, with 3 levels of consequences/point deductions); try to use broad terms where possible (for example, accountability, respect, honesty, etc.) so that obvious infractions or positive displays of these principles can be addressed through the broader concept (respect, for example).
+Your Point Chart can be divided into 3 levels of positive behaviors (and 3 levels of rewards/points), and 3 levels of negative behaviors (again, with 3 levels of consequences/point deductions); try to use broad terms where possible (for example, accountability, respect, honesty, etc.) so those obvious infractions or positive displays of these principles can be addressed through the broader concept (respect, for example).